 Goals and Objectives

 Provide individual guidance and support to first-generation Latinos.
 Eliminate barriers for a smooth transition into college.
 Engage students in their education and encourage them to perform to their highest potential.
 Provide students with an educational plan that allows them to complete a degree in two years while maintaining a part-time job.
 Increase interest in utilizing the resources available to support student success.
 Download Latino Leadership Academy Flyer.
+Program requirements:

 - High School Transcript (Students must be starting their first semester at WNC)